Keteleeria: Fossil record

+The earliest record of the genus is from the Early Cretaceous (Barremian -Aptian ~120 million years ago) of China.

 Fossil pollen of Keteleeria caucasica have been recovered from strata of the Late Miocene in Georgia in the Caucasus region.
-Keteleeria sp. fossils are also known from the early Pleistocene of southern Portugal.
+Undescribed Keteleeria sp. fossils are known from the early Pleistocene of southern Portugal and the Coldwater Beds in the Early Eocene Okanagan Highlands of Canada.
+Named species based on cones, leaves, pollen, seeds, and wood have been described from Cretaceous through Pliocene sediments in Europe, North America and Asia.